edeleastar/tutor/readme.md

 npm install -g
 ~~~

-Thats it.
+This will install `tutor` as a command.
 To test it out, clone a sample course web:

 ~~~
 git clone https://github.com/edeleastar/tutor-example-course.git